Beruni/infra/README.md

 Ensure bash_profile exists in the HOME location

 #### Setup fails due to nvm failing
 Mostly it is due to zsh.
 The below script gets added only to `.zshrc`.
 So copy the below and add it to `.bash_profile`.
+It will look something like below. ***Please note do not copy from this README.
+Copy from your .zshrc.***

 ```
-export NVM_DIR="/Users/praveerg/.nvm"
+export NVM_DIR="/Users/machine-name/.nvm"
 [ -s "$NVM_DIR/nvm.sh" ] && . "$NVM_DIR/nvm.sh"  # This loads nvm
 ```